How to preheat your skillet to avoid a sticky situation

 How to preheat.
 Cheatham prefers to place an empty skillet on nothing above medium-high heat.
 Over high heat, she says, you may shock the metal.
 Placing a skillet over too high of a heat also risks burning the fat or food, especially in cast iron, which is particularly effective at retaining heat once it has come up to temperature.
 Nosrat warns against the temptation to “categorically crank the heat,” noting you may get a beautiful browned and crisp exterior on a piece of meat too quickly, leaving the interior raw or undercooked.

 Nosrat makes an exception for searing meat, which she recommends doing over high heat before adding the fat and letting it approach the smoke point.
 Then in goes the meat.
-In trying to replicate rip-roaring, restaurant kitchen-level heat in her home kitchen, she places a cast-iron pan “in a blasting hot oven for at least 20 minutes” and then transferrs it to the stove top to sear on high.
+In trying to replicate rip-roaring, restaurant kitchen-level heat in her home kitchen, she places a cast-iron pan “in a blasting hot oven for at least 20 minutes” and then transfers it to the stove top to sear on high.

 The oven-to-cooktop method is an option best left to the sure-handed and those without children or pets underfoot.
 Cheatham says she would rather stick to the stove top to avoid the potential for burns or a dropped skillet.